jeswin/ssb-scuttlekit/README.md

-A framework for writing untrusted application on the Secure ScuttleButt network.
+A framework for writing untrusted applications on the Secure ScuttleButt network.